AnkilP/ankilp.github.io/site/content/posts/poems.md

 Sell me my soul back to
 Harmonize this brash instrument to beating organ
 ~~~
 I love jazz and playing the alto sax.
-I especially love the way I connect to the music with the saxophone: it involves my breath, the giver of life, to make music.
+I especially love the way I connect to the music with the saxophone.
+In the timeless words of **[Ted Chiang](https://electricliterature.com/the-great-silence-by-ted-chiang/)**: "when we speak, we use the breath in our lungs to give our thoughts a physical form.
+The sounds we make are simultaneously our intentions and our life force."
 ~~~
 Work